FOSSCharlie/chkt/SECURITY.md

 ---

-## What's already solid

-- **No XSS via task text.** Every place task text is rendered uses `textContent`, never `innerHTML`, on the frontend — so a task named `<script>...</script>` just displays as literal text instead of executing.
-This was the thing I'd have expected to find broken, and it isn't.
-- **Dependencies are clean.** The only runtime dependency is Express, pinned as `^4.18.2`.
-Running `npm audit` against that range resolves to Express 4.22.2 with **0 known vulnerabilities** — the caret range is correctly picking up patched versions automatically.
-- **GitHub Actions permissions are properly scoped** — `contents: read`, `packages: write`, nothing broader than it needs.
-- **`.dockerignore` excludes `.git`**, so your git history doesn't leak into image layers.
-- **No secrets in the repo** — nothing hardcoded that shouldn't be there.

----

-## Bottom line

-For what CHKT is — a personal, self-hosted todo list you run on your own network — there's nothing here that needs fixing today.
-The one finding worth actually acting on is **#1: don't expose the port to the open internet without something (a proxy with auth, or a VPN) in front of it.** Everything else is small, cheap-to-fix hardening you can pick up if/when you want it, not urgent problems.

-## Addendum — OS and npm-tooling CVEs (v1.7.0)
+## OS and npm-tooling CVEs (found by Trivy, fixed in v1.7.2)

-A container scan (Arcane) surfaced a large batch of CVEs that the original review above didn't cover, because `npm audit` only checks the app's own declared dependencies (just Express) — it doesn't scan the base OS image or the npm CLI's own bundled tooling.
+A container scan (Arcane, using Trivy) surfaced a large batch of CVEs that the checks above didn't cover, because `npm audit` only checks the app's own declared dependencies (just Express) — it doesn't scan the base OS image or the npm CLI's own bundled tooling.
 Both are real gaps, both are now fixed: